Fiserv/zelle-turnkey-solutions/docs/release-notes/Android/updated-kotlin/ZelleSDK_V_1.5.2.md

 # Release Notes

-April 03 2022
+April 30 2023

-## v1.0.0 (api version)
+## v_1.5.2 (SDK version)

 ## What's New

-- Something new that was added or introduced like a documents or a services.
-[Possible link to the doc](?path=/docs/getting-started.md)
+- FI can customise the loader color and it's background during the loading time.

 ## Enhancements

-- Description of an improvement or a change
+- Custom loader implementation

 ## Fixed

-- github issue that was fixed.
-[Possible github issue link ](https://github.com/Fiserv/Support/issues)
+- Memory leak that was fixed.

 ## Known Issues